 Lord Shiva is called Satyam Shivam Sundar.
 Truth is Shiva… Shiva is beautiful.
 The glory of Lord Ashutosh is limitless.
-Mahashivaratri is a great festival to please Lord Shiva.
+Mahashivratri is a great festival to please Lord Shiva.

 The Monthly Shivratri festival is celebrated on Chaturdashi of Krishna Paksha every month of the year.
 Among the 12 Shivratris that occur in a year, Mahashivaratri, the Chaturdashi date of Krishna Paksha of Phalgun month, is considered the most important.
 The holy festival of Mahashivratri is celebrated with great enthusiasm all over the world including India.

 According to mythology, Lord Bholenath and Mother Parvati got married on this day.
-Shiva devotees celebrate the Mahashivaratri festival with pomp every year.
+Shiva devotees celebrate the Mahashivratri festival with pomp every year.